Questions and Answers on COVID-19

 Working While Pregnant

-UPDATED March 20 Q: I am a pregnant healthcare worker.
-Can I continue to work even though there is a risk I may come into contact with a suspected COVID-19 patient?
+UPDATED April 28 Q: I am a pregnant healthcare worker.
+Can I work with or continue to work with patients/clients who are suspected/positive COVID-19 positive or unknown status?

-UPDATED March 20 Q: I am a pregnant healthcare worker.
-Can I be present for aerosol-generating procedures such as intubation on suspected or confirmed COVID-19 patients?
+UPDATED April 28 Q: I am a pregnant healthcare worker.
+Can I be present for aerosol-generating medical procedures (AGMP)?

-UPDATED March 20 Q: What is the treatment approach for COVID-19 patients?
+Q: What is the management approach for COVID-19 patients?

 A: The treatment approach is to first initiate Droplet/Contact Plus Precautions.
 Next, place patient in a single room with hard walls and a door.
 If Aerosol Generating Medical Procedures (AGMP) are required, move patient to an airborne infection isolation room if possible, or follow facility protocol for AIIR placement.
 Ensure the room’s door is closed before beginning AGMP.
 Be sure to don N-95 respirator and eye protection/face shield, along with gown and gloves.
 You can view the algorithm for treatment approach here.